-- FEA-MFEA: to propagate vif-related information updates from the FEA to the MFEA. - MFEA-PIM: to send or receive PIM control packets, to forward PIM-related signals from the multicast forwarding engine to PIM, to establish the communication between PIM and the multicast-forwarding engine, for the MFEA to join or leave a multicast group on behalf of PIM, etc. - MFEA-MLD/IGMP: to send or receive MLD/IGMP control packets, and to join or leave a multicast group on behalf of MLD/IGMP. - MLD/IGMP-PIM: for PIM to monitor multicast membership about local members. - RIB-PIM: for PIM to obtain MRIB information.
+- FEA-MFEA: to propagate vif-related information updates from the FEA to the MFEA. - MFEA-PIM: to send or receive PIM control packets, to forward PIM-related signals from the multicast forwarding engine to PIM, to establish the communication between PIM and the multicastforwarding engine, for the MFEA to join or leave a multicast group on behalf of PIM, etc. - MFEA-MLD/IGMP: to send or receive MLD/IGMP control packets, and to join or leave a multicast group on behalf of MLD/IGMP. - MLD/IGMP-PIM: for PIM to monitor multicast membership about local members. - RIB-PIM: for PIM to obtain MRIB information. - FEA-FIB2MRIB: to propagate the FIB updates to the FIB2MRIB module. - FIB2MRIB-RIB: to add/delete FIB-derived MRIB entries. - StaticRoutes-RIB: to add/delete MRIB-specific static routes.